zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 {% include gallery id="gallery10" caption="Command line arguments with mshta.exe" %}

-But the best and most popular usage would bu building a process tree.
-We first qeury the ancestors, then descendants and join them:
+But the best and most popular usage would by building a process tree.
+We first query the ancestors, then descendants and join them:

 ```sql
 -- Build a deduplicated process tree (ancestors + descendants) by ProcessGUID